dmelosantos/blockchain-extractor-service/README.md

 Expose a simple API endpoint to show some data.
 Some (non-mandatory) examples are:

-Balance of every Eth address on every day
+-Balance of every Eth address on every day

 -Top Ethereum Balances